-Dr. CHAN Kai Yue Jason, MH, JP (陳繼宇) ("Dr. Chan"), aged 48, was appointed as an independent non-executive Director on 20 December 2021 and is primarily responsible for providing independent judgement to the Board.
+Dr. CHAN Kai Yue Jason, MH, JP (陳繼宇) ("Dr. Chan"), aged 49, was appointed as an independent non-executive Director on 20 December 2021 and is primarily responsible for providing independent judgement to the Board.
 Dr. Chan is also a member of each of the Audit Committee and Nomination Committee.

 Dr. Chan has extensive experience in the education and the information technology industries.
 Between 2000 to 2003, he worked at The Hong Kong Institute of Education where his last position was part-time research assistant.
 Between 2002 to 2005, he worked at The Open University of Hong Kong where his last position was full-time research associate.
 Between 2006 to 2007, he worked at Bauhinia Foundation Research Centre Ltd. where his last position was Manager (Research).
-Since 2008, he has worked at College of Professional and Continuing Education of The Hong Kong Polytechnic University and he currently holds the positions of the Associate Dean (Information and Development) and Head of Information Technology of College of Professional and Continuing Education of The Hong Kong Polytechnic University.
+Since 2008, he has worked at College of Professional and Continuing Education of The Hong Kong Polytechnic University and he currently holds the positions of the Director of School of Professional Education and Executive Development, the Associate Dean (Information and Development) and Head of Information Technology of College of Professional and Continuing Education of The Hong Kong Polytechnic University.